Protect Your Paycheck. Secure Your Future.

 Who Needs Disability Income Insurance?

 Disability Income Insurance is not just for people with physically risky jobs it’s a crucial layer of financial protection for a wide variety of individuals.
-Anyone who relies on their income to pay monthly expenses or support others financially should consider this type of coverage.
-Here’s a breakdown of the groups who benefit most

 Self-Employed Professionals and Gig Workers